wattzhikang/timeline-generator/README.md

 ## Status

 Basic biographical Gantt charts are now supported.
 Line charts and stacked area charts now supported.
+Basic timelines are now supported.
 All other features are in progress.

 ## Input file format